 The transportation projects are being done in partnership with ACHD and the City of Boise.

 Parking, pedestrian and bike access in Jefferson Street and 1st Street area: There is no parking on the block of Jefferson Street between 1st and 2nd streets.
 The sidewalk is closed on the north side of Jefferson between 1st and 2nd streets as well as on the west side of 1st Street between Jefferson and State streets.
-The cycle track is closed on 2nd Street between Jefferson and State streets.
-The cycle track is restricted to one lane on State Street between 1st and 2nd streets.
-This is a long-term closure to allow crews to work on construction projects in the area.
+There are cycle track/pedestrian restrictions and closures along 2nd Street and State Street.
+These are long-term changes to allow crews to work on construction projects in the area.

 St. Luke’s Health System, in conjunction with ACHD and the City of Boise, started road construction in the summer of 2017 around St. Luke's downtown Boise hospital.
 This work is in preparation for the development project that will modernize the Boise hospital in order to improve access and care, while providing improved transportation flow.